EvokeMadness/gear-box/README.md

 The box is available in four variations:

-- 2.75 inch mirror, 6 mm dia. magnet
+- 2.75 inch mirror, 6 mm diameter magnet
-- 2 inch mirror, 6 mm dia. magnet
+- 2 inch mirror, 6 mm diameter magnet
-- 3 inch mirror, 6 mm dia. magnet
+- 3 inch mirror, 6 mm diameter magnet
-- 2.75 inch mirror, 7 mm dia. magnet

 This model was made from the DXF file I used to create a logo for my college's engineering club.
 I really liked the proportions and thought it looked good as a physical item.
 I later turned it into a box to hold other printed gears from various projects.